 - When the bleeding began and whether it comes and goes or is constant

-- How much bleeding is present, and is it spotting or a heavier flow
+- How much bleeding is present, and whether it is spotting or a heavier flow

-- Is there an odor to the blood?
+- If there is an odor to the blood

 - If you have had recent injuries or falls

 - When you last had sex and if you bled afterward